luyuanfan/misc/radio-setup-overview.md

 so when trying to run `gnb` the reason it connects that way is that the config files in srsran project says to. according [this running open5gs page](https://open5gs.org/open5gs/docs/guide/01-quickstart/), must "- Make sure the PLMN and TAC of the eNB/gNB matches the settings in your MME/AMF". so this is defined in `srsRAN_Project/configs/b200smth`

 NOW: so now i've changed the srsran gnb config and can try to run again.

+something is not persistent after rebooting might have to do that (some image with uhd or smth) again?? well when i did probe it's fine it's there.

+yay it connects!

+when adding APNs on phone, turns out i can't use mcc/mnc with 001/01, but must use 999/70.
+- so i changed the the config in srsran/configs/b200
+- also the `amf` and `nrf` and `upf`

+if NGAP and N2 and NG are the same thing, then my connection should be successful.

+seems like when an UE actually connects, you should see ([ref](https://github.com/srsran/srsRAN_Project/issues/706)) that `number of gNB-UE is now one

+next step:
+- mysterious port 46977 shows up.
+- try wireshark

 ---
 ## Flow